PhoebeYahengWu/katabi-co/README.md

 https://katabi.netlify.app/

 ## Usage
-Click one of the Demo Buttons and enter into WebVR environment
+Click one of the Demo Buttons and enter into the WebVR environment

 ## Questions
 For questions about the project contact PhoebeYahengWu or directly at team@katabi.co